simpleanalytics/blog/_posts/2022-12-13-gdpr-101-when-is-consent-valid.md

 Individual autonomy is an age-old problem in law: people may be free on paper while subject to economic, cultural and social pressure.
 Data protection law is no exception, so there is a grey area regarding freely given consent.

-### 1.2 Specific
+### Specific

 Consent is specific when it is **given for a specific purpose**.
 For example, you cannot ask for an email to provide your audience with a newsletter and then use the data to send promotions.
 In that case, you need to collect two distinct consents, one for each purpose.

 This requirement goes hand in hand with the requirement for **informed consent** and with the principle of purpose limitation:

--   purpose limitation means that data must always be collected and processed with a specific, explicit, and legitimate purpose in mind
+-   *purpose limitation* means that data must always be collected and processed with a specific, explicit, and legitimate purpose in mind
--   informed consent means the subject must know exactly what he is consenting to, including the purpose of the processing.
+-   *informed consent* means the subject must know exactly what he is consenting to, including the purpose of the processing.

-### 1.3 Informed
+### Informed

 Consent is informed when the data subject is provided with certain information, including the controller's identity, the purpose of the processing, the types of data processed, the right to withdraw consent, and whether the data will be disclosed to third parties[^5].

 Article 13 also plays a role here.
 The article is a laundry list of information that needs to be provided by the controller, whatever legal basis they might be relying on.
 Article 13 is the reason privacy policies are long and boring.

-### 1.4 Unambiguous
+### Unambiguous

 Consent is unambiguous when given through a clear affirmative action.
 In other words, **there is no such thing as implicit consent under the GDPR**.
 This is why opt-out systems or pre-ticked boxes[^6] can never be used to collect valid consent.